Arsene Wenger Comments on Arsenal Spending, Transfer Market, More

 Jeff Gross/Getty Images

-Arsenal manager Arsene Wenger has revealed he spends the club's money in the transfer market as if it were his own in order to avoid making mistakes when buying players.
+has revealed he spends the club's money in the transfer market as if it

-I personally believe the only way to be a manager is to spend the club’s money as if it were your own, because if you don’t do that you’re susceptible to too many mistakes.
+Per the Mirror's John Cross, Wenger wrote in manager Alan Curbishley's new book Game Changers: Inside English Football:I personally believe the only way to be a manager is to spend the club’s money as if it were your own, because if you don’t do that you’re susceptible to too many mistakes.While the Frenchman's caution is understandable to an extent, he has perhaps taken it too far in recent years.

-You make big decisions and I believe you have to act like it’s your own moneylike you’re the owner of the club and you can identify completely with the club, because if you don’t do that I think you cannot go far.
+You make big decisions and I believe you have to act like it’s your own money—like you’re the owner of the club and you can identify completely with the club, because if you don’t do that I think you cannot go far.

 Will Arsenal sign the players they need this summer?